shaharduany/e-store-old/README.md

 4. Seven views - Homepage (Dynamically displays items loaded from database), login, register, account, cart, payment and logout, all being single-page web application.

-## To-dos:
-1. Change input types of date and card at Payment
-2. Finish the account view.
-3. Update history on client upon purchase.

 ## Used Libraries

 1. React